Donate Now!

 DIAL 911 or CALL YOUR LOCAL POLICE

-Leap to Success is not an emergency resource.
+Leap to Success is NOT an emergency resource.
 We provide this information as a courtesy to our community.
 We are not responsible for accuracy or content of the information, or quality of services from any of these organizations.

 Hotlines to Call or Text